mahmoudElmaandi/AdSilencer-for-YouTube/README.md

 2. Visit `chrome://extensions/` and turn on "Developer mode"
 3. Click "Load unpacked" button and navivigate to the folder resulting from extracting the zip file.
 4. Once installed, the extension will automatically activate when you visit a YouTube video page.
-5. Don't forget to pin the extension.
+5. Don't forget to pin the extension to switch it on and off and keep track of its state.

 ## Contributing